 Add 6 ounces of chilled and cubed cream cheese into the food processor.
 Pulse about 10-12 times or until it comes together.
 Don’t over process or the dough will be very greasy.

 Portion with a cookie scoop and roll into balls.
 Refrigerate for 10 minutes.

 Melt candy wafers and thin out if necessary.
-If you’re unfamiliar with this process, please refer to this tutorial for complete instructions.

 Remove balls from the fridge.
 We will dip them using a cheap plastic fork.
 This is the best way since these Oreo truffles are very dense and heavy.
 Snap off the middle two tines on the fork and discard them.
 Place one truffle ball into the bowl of candy coating.

 Use the fork to submerge it completely, then scoop it out from under shaking off the excess before placing on wax paper to dry.
-For the process in greater detail, please go over ‘Option 1’ in this tutorial for dipping cake balls.

 Place the 3-4 ounces candy wafers you’ll use to drizzle in a zip-top bag.
 Microwave them for intervals of 20 seconds at 50 percent power.
 Kneed the coating with your fingers between each heating interval.
 Repeat until it is melted completely.

 Use scissors to cut the tip and pipe designs or a drizzle over the cake balls.